-Class teachers in Waldorf Education stay with the same students for multiple years at a time.
+Waldorf education prioritizes relationships through a looping teacher-student journey that can last up to eight years.
 Keeping the main lesson class teacher as a steady authority in a child’s life is beneficial to social and intellectual learning.
 Not only does this allow the teacher to appreciate a deep understanding of each student’s gifts, but it also allows the establishment of a respectful classroom environment.

-In our earlier article, Strength-Based Learning in Waldorf Schools, we discussed the teacher’s primary role in facilitating a culture of excellence in students and the classroom.
-This is made possible by the multi-year teacher system and the depth of understanding and teaching flexibility it provides.
+One of a Waldorf teacher’s primary roles is to facilitate a culture of excellence in students and the classroom.
+The multi-year teacher system lends a depth of understanding and teaching flexibility that helps make this possible.

-But does all this talk of rich and deep student / teacher relations really matter in a world of academics?
-The answer is a resounding, Yes!
+Studying of looping reinforces the idea that rich and deep student / teacher relations really matter in a world of academics, but the value of student and teacher relationship importance has been a topic of research all on its own.
 Studies show that a student’s relationship with their teacher is an essential function of learning.

 According to the American Psychological Association, six different studies done between 1997 and 2010 show, “Positive teacher-student relationships — evidenced by teachers’ reports of low conflict, a high degree of closeness and support, and little dependency — have been shown to support students’ adjustment to school, contribute to their social skills, promote academic performance and foster students’ resiliency in academic performance.”